 So, I decided that we would have a chilled and relaxed holiday in this beach state.
 While the original plan was just for 3 days, I ended up staying for 10 days in this amazing place.
 And trust me, they were one of my most cherished days in India.

 So, in this Goa Travel Guide, I will be giving you essential information on where to stay, how to travel, what to eat, and so on.

 Disclaimer: This article may contain links to our affiliate partners such as Amazon, Booking.com, etc. If you find our website useful, please consider booking through our links.
 When you do we earn a small percentage at no extra cost to you.

-A small state in the Konkan region which shares its boundary with the states of Maharashtra and Karnataka, Goa is popularly known as the party place of India.
+A small state in the Konkan region that shares its boundary with the states of Maharashtra and Karnataka, Goa is popularly known as the party place of India.
 Every year, millions of people flock to this tiny state for a relaxing weekend or to party all night long.

 Known for its beaches and fishing villages, Goa is an Indian paradise.
 But that’s not all, due to the cultural influence of Portuguese who arrived here in the early 16th century, you can find a lot of Portuguese-styled buildings and streets here.
-With Panaji as its capital, Goa is often segregated into two regions known as South Goa and North Goa.
+With Panaji as its capital, Goa is often segregated into two regions known as South Goa and North Goa and there are tons of places to explore in the entire Goan region.

 How to Reach Goa